nbschultz97/Mission-Architect/README.md

 ## MissionProject schema and exports
 - Mission Architect now reads/writes the shared **MissionProject** JSON schema (v1.1.0) used across the Architect Stack.
 See `docs/mission_project_schema.md`.
 - Export controls produce full MissionProject bundles plus GeoJSON overlays and a CoT-like stub for ATAK-style ingest.
 Details in `docs/atak_exports.md`.
+- A neutral demo mission is included to quickly populate phases, assets, constraints, and environment settings without any real-world references.